NLTP/Rules/README.md

 ##### _Section I - Etiquette_

 - (a) This is a _fun_ game, and a _fun_ league.
 This is not very serious, we are just out there to have a good time.
-- (b) Any hate speech will result in an immediate ban from the season.
+- (b) Any hate speech in NLTP and NLTP adjacent channels will result in an immediate ban from the season.
 - (c) Players are encouraged to talk up their own skills, and even be arrogant about it, but are not allowed to put down other players or teams unless it is clear it is a joke.
 - (d) Players are encouraged to talk smack _before_ the match, but afterwards be cool about everything - _especially_ the winning team.
-- (e) Teams are subject to punishment if their players or captains partake in any of the following: Unnecessary spam to [/r/NLTP](https://www.reddit.com/r/NLTP) or captains' modmail or spam to Discord channels.
+- (e) Teams are subject to punishment if their players or captains partake in any of the following: Unnecessary spam to [/r/NLTP](https://www.reddit.com/r/NLTP) or spam to Discord channels.
 - (f) There is a catch-all "Don't Be a Dick" rule, of which any number of things it can encompass.
-Violations of the "DBAD" rule will be dealt with on a case-by-case basis as determined by the Rules Committee.
+Violations of the "DBAD" rule will be dealt with on a case-by-case basis as determined by the CRC.

 ##### _Section II - In-game communication_

-- (a) Group chat will not be allowed during matches unless required (e.g., a call for back to group).
+- (a) Excessive or targeted group chat will not be allowed during matches unless required (e.g., a call for back to group).
     - (1) Violation of this rule will result in a warning and may result in a ban or team forfeiture if the problem persists or is deemed unruly by the CRC.
 - (b) Captains may allow any number of players into the group link for a match.
 However, if this becomes an issue, the opposing captain may ask for non-essential players to leave.
     - (2) Essential players/attendees include:
-         - The four starting players for each team
+         - The four starting players for each team.
-         - Up to two substitutes per team
+         - Up to two substitutes per team.
-         - Up to two captains per team
+         - One captain one co-captain per team.
-         - The match's streamer
+         - The match's streamer.
-         - Member(s) of the CRC
+         - Member(s) of the CRC.
 - (c) CRC members have the right to enter any official NLTP match group if requested.

 ##### _Section III - Manipulation_